credentials/irma_api_server/README.md

 You can use the public key `pk.pem` or `pk.der` to check the validity of the JSON web tokens.
 (The `irma_verification_server` has no need of these two keys so they can safely be deleted from this directory - except when running the unit tests; then `pk.der` is needed to check the validity of the JSON web tokens.)

+As to issuing, identity providers must send their requests to the server in the form of JSON web tokens.
+Thus the server needs to know the public keys of all authorized identity providers.
+These are also stored in `src/main/resources`; see the configuration file (and the section below) for details.
+Such keys kan be generated using `openssl` as above.

+## Configuring the server
+The server can be configured using a json file at `src/main/resources/config.json`.
+In the same directory a sample configuration file called `config.SAMPLE.json` is included, showing all options, their defaults, and what they mean.

 ## irma_configuration

 Download or link the `irma_configuration` project to `src/main/resources/`.